rajpalkulhari/R-reference-card/README.md

 # R Reference card
-In these notes, sharing R notes that will help beginners to start with R and also will be helpful for advanced users to refresh concepts.
+Sharing R notes that will help beginners to start and also will be helpful for advanced users to refresh most used concepts.

 ## Index